-Light yellow-gold in colour, this Pecorino has a lightly spiced nose from the partial oak ageing which gives way to a fine, floral and ripe citrus fruit character on the palate.
-Good length and a ripe pear note on the finish.
+This wine is straw yellow in colour with youthful highlights.
+It is lightly spiced on the nose from the partial oak ageing, which gives way to a fine, floral and ripe citrus fruit character.
+On the palate, the wine has good length with ripe pear flavours continuing through to the finish.

 The Gran Sasso wines are made by Valentino Sciotti and his team.
 Rino Santeusanio and Francesco De Santis are the winemakers, with Alberto Antonini acting as consultant.
 Together, they ensure that the wines have a freshness and vivacity that sets them apart from many in this area.